rfotino/consolite-compiler/README.md

 ## Building and Dependencies

-This version of the assembler is written in C++, and uses only the standard library.
+This version of the compiler is written in C++, and uses only the standard library.
 To build the project just type `make`.

 ## Usage